imabot2/elephantizer/README.md

 * Add the side card right / wrong
 * Add Jersey, Guernesey and Sercq in countries
 * Add irregular verbs
+* Add a "Not enough data" in the line charts
 * Add line chart for individual deck in the results
 * Finalize the tests with oxymorons, synonyms, etc.
 * Add contact page in the menu